 Two letters of recommendation are required from faculty who have a strong sense of the applicant’s goals and capabilities.

 Applicants must upload unofficial transcripts of their entire post-secondary academic record to the online application, including all undergraduate coursework and any graduate-level coursework.
-An applicant who is offered admission to the Bridge to the Doctorate program will be asked at that time to upload an official transcript demonstrating conferral of the bachelor’s degree.
+An applicant who is offered admission to the Bridge to the Doctorate program will be asked at that time to provide an official transcript demonstrating conferral of the bachelor’s degree.

 Academic Writing Sample